-Edgar Bronfman Jr. is forming a new venture firm with longtime VC Daniel Leff
+Former media honcho Edgar Bronfman Jr. is cofounding a new VC firm

 Twitch’s concurrent streamers grew 67% in Q3, as YouTube Gaming declined